FiveDotTwelve/parking-fdt-www/README.md

 ---

+## Issues
+If you encounter any problems during installation or while using FDTParking, please report them in the [Issues](https://github.com/Kubaleek/FDTParking/issues) section on GitHub.
+Include a description of the problem, and if possible, attach screenshots or error logs to help with troubleshooting.

 ## License

 The project is licensed under the MIT License – you can use, modify, and distribute the code on your own terms.